AP-Skill-Development-Corporation/Crud/README.md

   ```django-admin startproject crudProject```
 * Move to the directory of manage.py file and make a new app <br>
   ```python manage.py startapp crudApp```
 * Don’t forget to add your new app to the Installed app.
-Append crudApp/settings.py as follow,
+Append crudApp/settings.py as follows <br>

   ```INSTALLED_APPS = [
       'django.contrib.admin',